Community Medical Center (Montana)

 Community Medical Center, is an integrated health care facility based in Missoula, Montana.

 Overview

 Community Medical Center is on a 45 acre campus located near the center of the Missoula valley.

 Services

 Community Medical Center is the only facility providing obstetrical and newborn care in Missoula County, Montana, and is one of the largest such programs in the state of Montana.
 It also offers residential and transitional living and day treatment program for brain injury survivors, and the elderly.
-It is also the only hospital in western Montana that has a separate Pediatric Intensive Care Unit for kids.
+It is also the only hospital in western Montana that has a separate Pediatric Intensive Care Unit.

 New Women's and Newborn Center

 As of 2011, the Community Medical Center is constructing a brand new Women's and Newborn Center, which is supposed to add 22000 sqft to the existing 15000 sqft obstetrical and newborn care unit.
 The total estimated cost of this project is 17.8 million dollars.